tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 rather than through the package provided by the NVIDIA site, this allows the driver to be updated when upgrading the system.

-1. If you do not know what graphics card your have, find out by issuing:
+1. If you do not know what graphics card you have, find out by issuing:

     # lspci -k | grep -A 2 -i "VGA"

+2. Determine the necessary driver version for your card by visiting NVIDIA's driver download site, looking up the name in NVIDIA's legacy card list, or finding the code name on nouveau wiki's code names page.

-2. Install the appropriate driver for your card:
+3. Install the appropriate driver for your card:

--   For GeForce 8 series and newer [NVC0 and newer] cards, install nvidia package, available in the official repositories.
+-   For GeForce 8 series and newer [NV50, NV84 and newer] cards, install
+    nvidia package, available in the official repositories.
--   For GeForce 6/7 series cards [NV40-NVAF], install nvidia-304xx
+-   For GeForce 6/7 series cards [NV40-NV4E, NV63-NV68], install
-    package, available in the official repositories.
+    nvidia-304xx package, available in the official repositories.
--   For GeForce 5 FX series cards [NV30-NV38], install nvidia-173xx
+-   For GeForce 5 FX series cards [NV30-NV36], install nvidia-173xx
     package, available in the AUR.
--   For GeForce 2/3/4 MX/Ti series cards [NV11 and NV17-NV28], install
+-   For GeForce 2/3/4 MX/Ti series cards [NV11, NV17-NV28], install
     nvidia-96xx package, available in the AUR.

-Tip:If you are not sure, visit NVIDIA's driver download site to find out the appropriate driver for a given card.
-You could also check the legacy card list and the nouveau wiki's code names page.

 For the very latest GPU models, it may be required to install nvidia-beta from the Arch User Repository, since the stable drivers may not support the newly introduced features.

-Note:The nvidia-libgl or nvidia-{304xx,173xx,96xx}-utils package is a dependency and will be pulled in automatically.
-It may conflict with the libgl package; this is normal.
-If pacman asks to remove libgl and fails due to unsatisfied dependencies, remove it with pacman -Rdd libgl.

-Note:The nvidia-96xx-utils package requires a legacy X.Org server
-release (xorg-server1.12).
-It conflicts with the xorg-server from the official repositories.

-If you are on 64-bit and also need 32-bit OpenGL support, you must also install the equivalent lib32 package from the multilib repository (e.g. lib32-nvidia-libgl or lib32-nvidia-{304xx,173xx}-utils).
+If you are on 64-bit and also need 32-bit OpenGL support, you must also install the equivalent lib32 package from the multilib repository (e.g. lib32-nvidia-libgl or lib32-nvidia-{304xx,173xx,96xx}-utils).

 Tip:The legacy nvidia-96xx and nvidia-173xx drivers can also be
 installed from the unofficial [city] repository.

-3. Reboot.
+4. Reboot.
 The nvidia package contains a file which blacklists the nouveau module, so rebooting is necessary.

-Once the driver has been installed, continue to: #Configuring.
+Once the driver has been installed, continue to configure.

 > Alternate install: custom kernel